Economy of Turkmenistan: Natural gas

+Methane emissions

 In February 2022, Turkmenistan was identified as an ultra-emitter of methane by the European Space Agency's satellite-based TROPOspheric Monitoring Instrument, with the value of lost methane equalling about US$6 billion per year.

+In 2025 most of the worlds largest leaks of methane, a greenhouse gas which causes climate change, were from the country, and included the Darzava gas crater.
+In 2026, Turkmenistan had responded to about 20% of reported leaks with plans for repairs, and completed eight repairs, which experts called "a genuine breakthrough for climate action."

 Natural gas to gasoline production

 On 28 June 2019, a US$1.7 billion factory for producing gasoline out of natural gas was commissioned in Ovadandepe.
 Built by Rönesans and Kawasaki using technology from Haldor Topsoe, the factory has a design capacity of 600,000 tonnes of gasoline, 12,000 tonnes of diesel fuel, and 115,000 tonnes of liquefied petroleum gas per year, produced from 1.7 billion cubic meters of natural gas.
 According to opposition media, as of January 2023 the plant had halted production of export-grade ECO-93 gasoline due to a lack of catalyzers, and was producing only lower-quality gasoline for domestic consumption.